 How long is our Pet with you when you breed?

 1. The Guardian family must notify us immediately as soon as they are aware the female dog is in heat.
 We will work to coordinate for her to be picked up by about day 5 - 7 of the heat cycle.
-After breeding a female two times in a row we do give her a break.
 When breeding occurs depending on distance and timing we find that sometimes it is best for us to keep the female a few days.

 The Whelping process is worked out with Guardians on an individual family basis.